Can This Team Keep Defying the Odds or Is a Collapse Coming

 In 2024/25, they lost five consecutive games, leaving them scrambling in 11th place.

-And now, Gillingham has just lost their first game of the season, knocking them off their perch, and leaving fans worried at the potential of history once again repeating itself.
+And now, Gillingham has lost two back to back games, knocking them off their perch, and leaving fans worried at the potential of history once again repeating itself.

 The 2024/25 Season

-As already mentioned, the Gills had an almost faultless start to last season's League Two.
+As already mentioned, the Gills had an impeccable start to last season's League Two.
 They did lose 1-0 to Doncaster Rovers, but they still earned 19 points from eight matches.

 A month later, they had imploded.
 Six games, one draw, five losses.